 4. Don’t get hung up on the number.

-A Network Promoter Score is a numerical representation of what really matters: the sentiment of your customers.
-Instead of focusing on raising the number itself, focus on improving the quality of your customers’ experience with your brand.
+A Net Promoter Score is a numerical representation of what really matters: the sentiment of your customers.
+Improve the quality of your customers’ experience with your brand, and you should improve your Net Promoter Score as a result.
 Read as many comments and reviews as earthly possible.
 Respond.
 Engage with your customers on social media, acknowledge their frustrations, and turn their feedback into action.

 Harness The Power Of Knowledge Sharing With Digital Transformation